-- When you wake up from your anaesthetic you will have a splint over the bridge of your nose, possibly nasal packs inside the nostrils and possibly ice packs over your eyes, to minimise bruising and swelling.
+- When you wake up from your anesthetic you will have a splint over the bridge of your nose, possibly nasal packs inside the nostrils and possibly ice packs over your eyes, to minimize bruising and swelling.

 - If packs are inserted inside your nose, this will mean that you will have to breathe through your mouth until they are removed after 24-48 hours

 - It is an uncomfortable time and we encourage you to drink plenty of fluids to help avoid a sore throat.

 - Painkillers will be offered to you; however, the congested nasal feeling is more the reason for the discomfort.
 The packs will be removed prior to you going home and this will help to make your breathing a little easier.

 - There will be some numbness, bruising and swelling after the surgery but this will gradually resolve.

 - You will need to rest in a semi-upright position for the first few days and avoid bending down.